Akshit8/my-docker/README.md

 In above execution we mounted root directory of host machine as our container's `root dir`.
 This practically gives all executables and metadata which our host machine holds, thus creating a vulnerability.
 A better approach to this, could be creating a pseudo root directory with stripped down executable and thus mounting is as container's `root dir`.

 ## Conclusion
-We have successfully created a Go program that runs a Linux executable as an isolated container with it's own hostname, own process management and pseudo `root-dir`.
-For creating a fully isolated and independent container similar to a Docker container we'll have to touch all six namespaces, configure all Cgroups, dynamically create Chroots for every container and do layer caching which is beyond the scope of this article.<br>
+We have successfully created a **Go** program that runs a **Linux executable** as an isolated container with its own hostname, own process management and pseudo `root-dir`.
+For creating a fully isolated and independent container similar to a Docker container we'll have to touch all six namespaces, configure all Cgroups, dynamically create Chroots for every container and do layer caching(which makes docker awesome to use 😀)) is beyond the scope of this article.<br>
 <br>

 I hope this article helped you understand how docker works and how it wraps cool pieces of technology that comes with linux kernel.<br>